 If medical payment is And the program is Then the treatment is Reimbursement received from medical insurance All programs Excluded unless it exceeds the actual incurred expense.
 The excess amount is counted as unearned income.
 A reimbursement for actual costs paid directly to the health care provider All programs Excluded as a vendor payment.
 A disbursement from a Health Savings Account (HSA) or Medical Savings Account (MSA) All programs Not income.
 It is the conversion of a resource.
-A flat rate insurance policy payment paid directly to the person ALTCS SSI-MAO Counted as unearned income.
-If the payments have been • MSP assigned to someone else, see MA604.B for special handling.
-Adult Excluded up to the amount of actual expenses.
-The Caretaker Relative excess amount is counted as unearned income.
-Pregnant Woman • Child KidsCare
+A flat rate insurance policy payment paid directly to the person If the payments have been ALTCSSSI-MAOMSP Counted as unearned income. assigned to someone else, see MA604.B for special handling.
+Adult Caretaker Relative Progrant Woman Excluded up to the amount of actual expenses.
+The excess amount is counted as unearned income.
+Pregnant WomanChildKidsCare